Tap-Payments/goSellSDK-iOS/README.md

 ### Podfile

+**To integrate goSellSDK into your Xcode 12+ project using CocoaPods, Please make sure you are using goSellSDK version >= 2.2.33

-To integrate goSellSDK into your 11+ Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate goSellSDK into your iOS 11+ Xcode project using CocoaPods, specify it in your `Podfile`:

 ```ruby
 platform :ios, '11.0'